CSC302Parajuniper3/CSC302Project3/README.md

 ---

-## Available Scripts

-In the project directory, you can run the following commands to **manually** install/run/test our project.

-### `npm install`

-Installs all dependencies required for the project to run.

-### `npm start`

-Runs the project on the local machine.

-### `npm test`

-Runs the test suites of the project.

-Alternatively, use Docker to install/run/test our project in one click.
+# Where to find our documentation and meeting notes

+## Milestones and roadmap:

+Tech stack and their decisions can be found in the `Tech Stack.pdf` file under the `documents` folder in the top level directory of the repo.

 ---

+## Project development plan:

+The project development plan can be found in the `Milestones.pdf` file under the `documents` folder in the top level directory of the repo.

+---

+## Meeting Notes

+Meeting notes can be found in the `meeting-notes` folder in the top level directory of the repo.

+---

+# How do we <build/run/test> our project in one click?

 ## Docker

-### Configuration
+### Pre-requisite
 This project uses `Docker` and `docker-compose` to containerize and deploy the application.
 Please ensure you have `docker`, `docker-compose`, and `docker-engine` installed on your machine.
+If not, follow the steps in the following links: https://docs.docker.com/engine/install/ and https://docs.docker.com/compose/install/

 Also please ensure that the docker service is running.
 If it is not running, you can launch it on Linux machines with the command `sudo systemctl start docker`.
 If you are not running Linux, please search online for further instructions.